Rattandeep0500/hawkes-ofi-market-microstructure/README.md

 | **1 s** | 0.060 | **0.122** | 0.121 |
 | **5 s** | 0.060 | **0.161** | 0.159 |

-### Main result
+### Main finding

-Hawkes pressure produces positive average out-of-sample explanatory power at both horizons and exceeds the simple L1 OFI benchmark in the current three-capture experiment.
+Hawkes pressure has positive mean out-of-sample explanatory power at both horizons and exceeds the simple L1 OFI benchmark in the current three-capture experiment.

-The effect is **modest but consistently positive across the three held-out captures**.
+The improvement is modest but positive across all three held-out captures.

 ---

 # Capture-Level Generalization

-The final Hawkes OOS results are:

 | Training captures | Held-out capture | 1 s | 5 s |
 |---|---|---:|---:|